 Making Translucent Clay for the Dill Pickle Centers

-You can make a range of lighter olive clays to mimic the semi translucent shades of dill or sweet pickle centers.
+You can make a range of lighter olive clays to mimic the semi-translucent shades of dill or sweet pickle centers.
 The photo on this page shows the basic dark olive green clay, which mixed one for one with translucent makes the lighter olive clay in the center.
-The olive clay I used for the centers of my dill pickles was mixed from the middle olive clay combined with an equal amount of translucent again to make the lighter clay on the bottom.Continue to 4 of 10 below.
+The olive clay we used for the centers of our dill pickles was mixed from the middle olive clay combined with an equal amount of translucent again to make the lighter clay on the bottom.Continue to 4 of 10 below.

 04 of 10